Inversely Learning Transferable Rewards via Abstracted States: Learning Transferable Rewards via Abstraction

 \subsection{Learning Abstraction via Multi-Head VAE}

-To enable reward transfer across different tasks, it is essential to extract an abstract representation that captures intrinsic, task-invariant structure from expert demonstrations.
-In \tirl{}, we implement the \emph{cross-task abstraction function} \(\phi\), introduced in Def.~\ref{def:cross_task_abstraction}, using the \emph{encoder} of a variational autoencoder (VAE)~\citep{vae}.
-Specifically, the encoder \(p_{\bm \phi}(z|s)\) maps a ground state \(s \in \mathcal{S}^i\) to a latent variable \(z \in \bar{\mathcal{S}}\), which serves as the abstracted state \(\phi(s)\).
-The corresponding \emph{decoder}, denoted \(q_{\bm \psi}(s|z)\), approximates the inverse mapping \(\psi(z)\), reconstructing the original ground state from its abstracted state.
+To enable reward transfer across tasks, we extract an abstract representation that captures the intrinsic, task-invariant structure from expert demonstrations.
+In \tirl{}, we realize the cross-task abstraction function $\phi$ using the encoder of a VAE.
+Specifically, we employ a \emph{single} task-agnostic encoder \( p_\phi\) shared across all source tasks and \emph{n} task-specific decoders \(\{q_{\bm \psi^i}\}_{i=1}^n\).
+The encoder \(p_\phi(z|s)\) maps a ground state \(s\in\mathcal{S}^i\) to a latent variable $z\in \bar{\mathcal{S}}$, which serves as the abstracted state $\phi(s)$.
+The corresponding decoder \(q_{\bm \psi}(s|z)\) approximates the inverse mapping \(\psi(z)\), reconstructing the original ground state from its abstracted state.

-To generalize across tasks, we employ a \emph{single task-agnostic encoder} \(p_{\bm \phi}\), which is shared across all source tasks, and \emph{\(n\) task-specific decoders} \(\{q_{\bm \psi^i}\}_{i=1}^n\), where each decoder specializes in reconstructing states in the \(i\)-th source task.
-During training, the shared encoder learns to extract abstract states across tasks, while each decoder captures task-specific reconstruction from the shared abstraction.
+To facilitate the distillation of task-invariant features, we incorporate a gated linear unit (GLU) at the input layer of the encoder.
+For any given ground state \(s\), the gated transformation is defined as:

+While the gating mechanism enables the encoder to dynamically mask task-specific noise, the multi-task reconstruction objective is critical for maintaining the topological continuity of the abstracted state manifold.
+Without this reconstruction constraint, the manifold risks collapsing into disjoint clusters as we discuss in Section~\ref{subsec:density_ratio}.
+Such collapse would result in excessive separation between expert trajectories within the abstracted space, creating a discontinuity that hinders the learner policy from effectively sampling and reaching high-reward states.
+By enforcing ground state reconstruction, the encoder preserves a dense and continuous abstracted state manifold that bridges the gap between agent exploration and expert behavior.